null

 5th Wheel Assembly with 24 inch travel base

 It’s a dirty, greasy, and time-consuming job.
-When winter ends and spring begins, it’s the best time to start.
+When winter ends and spring begins, it’s the best time to roll up your sleeves and get it over with.

-To properly inspect the tilt, alignment, and overall adjustment of your semi-truck fifth wheel, you need to remove the grease.
-Strip it clean.
-You can clean with degreaser, steam, or a power washer.
+To properly inspect the tilt, alignment, and overall adjustment of your semi-truck fifth wheel, you first need to remove the grease from the top plate.
+To strip it clean, you can use degreaser, steam, or a power washer.

-That old packed-on residual grease isn't helping the fifth wheel do its job.
-Every so often, springtime or not, you need to remove it and add a fresh new layer of grease to it.
+After all, that old packed-on residual grease sludge isn't helping the fifth wheel do its job.
+Every so often, no matter the season, you need to remove the old crud and add a fresh new layer of grease to it.

 Minimizer No Lube Top Plate Fifth Wheel